tomerweller/erc20-load-rig/README.md

 ```bash
 ./collect_results.py <txs_csv> <blocks_csv>
 ```
-- join transaction and block data to a single dataset
+Joins transaction and block data to a single dataset.

-output:
-- results/txs.plus.{timestamp}.csv
+Output files (csv):
+- Joined transactions data: **results/txs.plus.{timestamp}.csv**

+*Note: joined tx data contains confirmation times for 12 blocks after transaction was mined.
+Each block has two timestamps: the one reported by the miner, and the one observed by the local node.*

 ### Cleanup

 ```bash
 ./account_cleanup.py <accounts_csv>
 ```
-- move all test account funds back to funder account
+Moves all test account funds back to funder account.